weirane/scripts/README.md

 # scripts
-Some of my helper shell scripts.
+Some of my helper scripts.